Choosing the right pet for your children

-We all know how children can get overly excited when the topic of pets happens to pop by in any conversation.
+We all know how children can get overly excited when the pets’ topic happens to pop by in any conversation.
 Most kids love animals, and they’ll do anything to own and care for a dog or a cat.
-But are these two the best type of pet for your children, or would you rather prefer something different?
+But are these two the best type of pet for your children, or would you instead prefer something different?
 Pet ownership statistics from 2019 suggest that dogs are the most popular pet of choice with cats coming a close-run second.

 Let’s have a quick look at some of the pros and cons of some domesticated species you might want to have as pets.

 Cats and dogs

-Sure, cats are way easier to care for compared to dogs, and that’s because they require little to nothing in the way of maintenance.
+Sure, cats are way easier to care for than dogs, and that’s because they require little to nothing in the way of maintenance.
 They clean their own coat, many don’t like going out and running about, and you’ll only have to invest a minimal amount of money in food and litter.
 Compared to them, caring for a dog can be a challenge.

-If you have a job you need to get to by 9 o’clock in the morning, you’ll end up going out with your dog at 5 am just to make sure that you’re on time to work.
-It stands to reason that it all depends on where you live in relation to the place of your employment.
+If you have a job you need to get to by 9 a.m, you’ll end up going out with your dog at 5 am to make sure that you’re on time to work.
+It stands to reason that it all depends on where you live concerning the place of your employment.
 But even so, there are other factors to bear in mind when considering a dog as a pet for your children.